 - Keep track of all dirty diapers (wet and poopy) as well as baby’s feedings.

-- For feedings noting when baby eats in addition to the amount (in ounces for formula or pumped breast milk) or duration (e.g., 10 minutes right breast, 5 minutes left breast) are helpful.
+- For feedings noting when baby eats in addition to the amount (in ounces for formula or pumped breast milk) or duration (e.g., 10 minutes right breast, 5 minutes left breast) is helpful.

 Talk to your pediatrician about you:

+Your baby’s first visit can be a stressful and exciting appointment.
 Don’t be afraid to share with your pediatrician anything about yourself as it might relate to baby.
-For example, if you have cracked or bleeding nipples, it might affecting baby’s feeding or require a lactation consultation.
+For example, if you have cracked or bleeding nipples, it might affect baby’s feeding or require a lactation consultation.
 Something your pediatrician is capable of helping you with!

 Don’t forget to meet the rest of the staff:

-Whether it’s the receptionist, the nurse, or another pediatrician in the practice, meeting the whole team helping to keep your baby healthy can be a huge asset for new parents.
+Whether it’s the receptionist, the nurse, or another pediatrician in the practice, meeting the whole team helping to keep your baby healthy can be a huge asset for new parents at baby’s first doctor appointment.
 Everyone in the doctor’s office plays a role and can help you out if the doctor is busy or you have an urgent question crop up while at home.
-Relying on these supports can mean the difference between a great experience with your pediatrician and slipping through the cracks and not getting the care your baby needs.
+Relying on these supports before and after the first pediatrician visit can mean the difference between a great experience with your pediatrician and slipping through the cracks and not getting the care your baby needs.

 Now that we’ve reviewed how to make the most of your partnership with the pediatrician, let’s review some of the specifics you can expect during some of baby’s first visits.